rodolphe37/automation-testing-react/README.md

 # Easy React example - automated testing: "reusable input component with github workflow!"

-- **Little example ho to test your reusable input component (testing if each input is empty or not, email & password error message is in the document, etc...)**
+- **Little example how to test your reusable input component (testing if each input is empty or not, email & password error message is in the document, etc...)**

 ---